UT-SE-Research/iDFlakies/README.md

 </build>
 ```

-Run the following command on the Maven project:
+One can then run iDFlakies on the Maven project with the following command.
 ```
-mvn testrunner:testplugin
+mvn testrunner:testplugin -Ddetector.detector_type=random-class-method -Ddt.randomize.rounds=10
 ```

+iDFlakies configuration options:
+* ```detector.detector_type``` - Configurations of iDFlakies as described on pages 3 and 4 of our [paper](http://winglam2.web.engr.illinois.edu/publications/2019/LamETAL19iDFlakies.pdf)
+* ```dt.randomize.rounds``` - Number of times to run the test suite

-## Running experiments
+## Running iDFlakies framework

 The main script is located in `scripts/docker/create_and_run_dockers.sh`.
-You will need Docker running to use the script.
-To use the script, you will need a `csv` file containing the GitHub URL and SHA that you wish to run iDFlakies on, one per line.
+To use the script, you will need Docker installed and a `csv` file containing the GitHub URL and SHA that you wish to run iDFlakies on with one subject per line.

 For example:
 ```